Key Takeaways

 The short answer: Yes—under most circumstances.

 But like many legal questions, the full answer depends on the context, who’s asking, and why.
+Indeed, can you refuse a polygraph depends very much on these factors.

 At Spectrum Polygraph Services, we believe in informed consent, ethical testing, and full transparency.
 This guide breaks down when you can refuse a test and what your rights are.